ell-0/Web_application_security/README.md

 ## Scope (Checkpoint 1)

 Design + repo setup only.
-No working app yet.
+App will appear at the furthest checkpoints.

 ## Planned routes